 However, there are reasons for extractions

 - Decay has destroyed too much of the tooth to repair the remaining tooth structure.

 - Chronic infection around the tooth which cannot be cured.

 - Mobile or loose teeth as a result of advanced gum disease and periodontal infection.

 - An extraction may well be the only affordable option.
-Above all else, I will respect your choice and your decision.
+Above all else, we will respect your choice and your decision.